apiad/service-bot/faq.md

 # Do you offer discounts?

-We offer huge discounts for PhD students.
-They are already so deep into self-loathing that they can use our service for almost zero cost: we provide up to 90% discount if your dissertation has been rejected more than 3 times by the academic committee.
+We offer huge discounts for PhD students, because they are already so deep into self-loathing that they can use our service for almost zero cost.
+As such, we provide up to 90% discount if your dissertation has been rejected more than 3 times by the academic committee.